AiJared/Python-RoadMap/OOP/OOP_Readme.md

 ### Operator Overloading and Python's Special Methods

 Python's built-in classes provide natural semantics for many operators.
 For example, the syntax a + b invokes **addition** for numeric types, yet **concatenation** for sequence types.
 When defining a new class, we must consider whether a syntax like a + b should be defined when a or b is an instance of that class.

+By default, the + operator is undefined for a new class.
+However, the author of a class may provide a definition using a technique known as **operator overloading**.
+This is done by implementing a specially named method.
+In particular, the + operator is overloaded by implementing a method named **__add__**, which takes the right-hand operand as a parameter and which returns the result of the expression.
+That is, the sytanx, a + b, is converted to a method call on object of the form, **a__add__(b)**.
+Similar specially named methods exist for other operators.